DevPS-513/flask-restful/docs/quickstart.rst

 your resource.
 A basic CRUD resource for a todo application (of course) looks like this: ::

-    from flask import Flask, request
+    from flask import Flask, Request
     from flask_restful import Resource, Api

     app = Flask(__name__)